 It's more than a deck.
 It's a better way to be.
 Building with TimberTech means the most technologically-advanced materials and the most design options for a more enjoyable, longer-lasting outdoor space.

-If you’re looking for front porch designs for your home, you’re in the right place.
-In this post, we cover four of our favorite front porch designs and styles to help amp up your home’s curb appeal.
+Looking for front porch designs for your home?
+You’re in the right place.
+In this article, you'll discover four of our favorite front porch designs and styles to amp up your home’s curb appeal.

-Whether you’re looking for the tranquility and familiarity of a farmhouse stoop, the elegance and grace of a colonial veranda, or the privacy and protection of a screened-in porch, we’ve got you covered.
+Whether you’re looking for the tranquility of a farmhouse stoop, the elegance of a colonial veranda, or the privacy of a screened-in porch, we’ve got you covered.
 Check out our collection of inspiring front porch designs to help you find your perfect match.